mansi-manhas/mansi-manhas/README.md

 ### Hi there 👋

-I'm [Mansi Manhas](https://www.linkedin.com/in/mansimanhas/) and I'm a frontend software engineer with 6 years of experience working with enterprise applications.
+I'm [Mansi Manhas](https://www.linkedin.com/in/mansimanhas/) and I'm a senior software engineer with 6+ years of experience working with enterprise applications.

 ### Tech Stack